Peakboard/peakboard.github.io/content/_misc/06-en-version-history.md

 ref: misc-06
 ---

+## 1.0.34.7 (18.01.2019)

+* Hotfix for validating data in the opc ua data dialog

 ## 1.0.34.3 (14.01.2019)

-* The selection of several elements can be terminated via ESC.
+* The selection of several elements can be terminated via ESC
 * Added additional formatting points to arrange elements horizontally and vertically
 * Fix for deploy to multiple boxes
 * Fix for the Siemens S7 data connection